Gian12315/refactored-robot/README.md

 composer require aws-project/stormwind:dev-dev
 ```

-## Build Changes to the JavaScript Code in the amd Folder
+## Build Changes to JavaScript Code in the amd Folder

 The plugin uses logic built in JavaScript, so changes made to this code must be built for the plugin to use it correctly (see more at: https://moodledev.io/docs/guides/javascript/modules).
 For this, the `grunt` tool is used.